gravitational/gravity/docs/5.x/quickstart.md

 # Introduction

-This Quick Start Guide will help you to quickly evaluate Gravity by using a real world example.
-We believe in learning by doing!
+This Quick Start Guide will help you quickly evaluate Gravity by packaging, publishing and installing a multi-node Kubernetes application.

-This guide will use [Mattermost](https://www.mattermost.org/), an open sourced chat application for teams, as a sample application.
+We will use [Mattermost](https://www.mattermost.org/), an open sourced chat application for teams, as a sample application.
 Mattermost represents a fairly typical web application and consists of an HTTP request handling process which connects to a PostgreSQL instance.

-This Quick Start Guide will walk you through the process of packaging Mattermost for private deployments.
-Before we start, please take a look at the [Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity system.
+Before we start, you may want to review the
+[Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity system.

 ## System Requirements

 Gravity is a Kubernetes packaging solution so it only runs on computers capable of running Kubernetes.
-For this QuickStart you will need:
+For this QuickStart, you will need:

-* A x86_64 GNU/Linux Linux machine.
+* A x86_64 GNU/Linux machine or VM.
 We recommend taking a look at the [list of supported distributions](requirements/#distributions).
 * [Docker](https://get.docker.io) version 1.8 or newer.
 Run `docker info` before continuing to make sure you have Docker up and running.
 * You must be a member of the `docker` group.
 Run `groups` command to make sure